JeremiahPetersen/Financial-Breaking-News/README.md

 There are 2 different scripts in this repository.
-1 that uses Reddit, and one that uses twitter.
+One that uses Reddit, and one that uses twitter.
 Both scripts perform the same function.

 This script uses the Reddit API to check for financial breaking news from a reddit bot.
 New news is displayed for the user in a small pop up.